Residential Care Worker

 - Works co-operatively with the Day Planner where applicable and/or assists with planning and implementing community and in-house leisure activities.

-- Uses established body mechanic techniques and client-specific procedures when transferring and lifting, according to the ILHS Policy and Procedure Manual and client care plans.
+- Uses established body mechanic techniques and Individual-specific procedures when transferring and lifting, according to the ILHS Policy and Procedure Manual and Individual care plans.

 - Administers and records medications in accordance with ILHS policies and procedures.

 - Monitors medication supplies, reports missing medications and medication errors, and reorders medications and medical supplies as needed as per Site-specific guidelines.